 It all started with this rhubarb cake recipe with a tender texture.

-A very generous reader shared her amazing and delicious rhubarb recipe with me, which led to more experimentation- experimenting with flavors and how best to use up local seasonal summer produce.
+A generous reader shared her amazing rhubarb recipe, leading to flavor experimentation with local summer produce.

-As a result, I’ve created variations for blueberry, peach, and pear cakes.
+As a result, I’ve created variations for a blueberry cake, peach cake, and finally, this pear cake recipe using fresh pears.

 Ciao for now,